-The Sony WLAN supports all normal Ethernet activities, but with the added benefits of mobility and roaming.
+The Sony WLAN supports all normal Ethernet connectivity, but with the added benefits of mobility and roaming.
 You can still access information, Internet/intranet and network resources, even in the middle of a meeting, or as you move from one place to another.

-You can communicate without an access point, which means that you can communicate between a limited number of computers (ad-hoc).
-Or you can communicate through an access point, which allows you to create a full infrastructure network (infrastructure).
+You can communicate without an access point, which means that you can communicate with a limited number of computers (ad-hoc).
+Or you can communicate through an access point, which allows you to create a full infrastructure network.

 In some countries, using WLAN products may be restricted by the local regulations (e.g. limited number of channels).
-Therefore, before activating the WLAN functionality, read the Regulations Guide carefully.
+Therefore, before activating the WLAN functionality, read the wireless LAN regulations guide carefully.

-WLAN uses the IEEE 802.11a^{}/b/g/n^{} standard, which specifies the used technology.
+WLAN uses the IEEE 802.11a\/b/g standard or the IEEE 802.11n\ draft standard, which specifies the used technology.
 The standard includes the encryption methods: Wired Equivalent Privacy (WEP), which is a security protocol, Wi-Fi Protected Access 2 (WPA2), and Wi-Fi Protected Access (WPA).
 Proposed jointly by the IEEE and Wi-Fi Alliance, both WPA2 and WPA are specifications of standards based, interoperable security enhancements that increase the level of data protection and access control for existing Wi-Fi networks.
 WPA has been designed to be forward compatible with the IEEE 802.11i specification.
 It utilizes the enhanced data encryption TKIP (Temporal Key Integrity Protocol) in addition to user authentication using 802.1X and EAP (Extensible Authentication Protocol).
 Data encryption protects the vulnerable wireless link between clients and access points.
 Besides that, there are other typical LAN security mechanisms to ensure privacy, such as: password protection, end-to-end encryption, virtual private networks, and authentication.
-WPA2, the second generation of WPA, provides stronger data protection and network access control and is also designed to secure all versions of 802.11 devices, including 802.11b, 802.11a, 802.11g, and 802.11n, multi-band and multi-mode.
+WPA2, the second generation of WPA, provides stronger data protection and network access control and is also designed to secure all versions of 802.11 devices, including 802.11b, 802.11a, 802.11g, and 802.11n draft standard, multi-band and multi-mode.
 In addition, based on the ratified IEEE 802.11i standard, WPA2 provides government grade security by implementing the National Institute of Standards and Technology (NIST) FIPS 140-2 compliant AES encryption algorithm and 802.1X-based authentication.
 WPA2 is backward compatible with WPA.

-See the online Specifications to see whether your model supports the IEEE 802.11a/n standard.
+\ See the online specifications to see whether your model supports the IEEE 802.11a standard and/or the IEEE 802.11n draft standard.

-IEEE 802.11b/g is a wireless LAN standard, using the 2.4 GHz bandwidth.
+The IEEE 802.11b/g standard is a wireless LAN standard, using the 2.4 GHz bandwidth.
 The IEEE 802.11g standard provides high-speed communications, faster than the IEEE 802.11b standard.

-IEEE 802.11a is a wireless LAN standard, using the 5 GHz bandwidth, and provides high-speed communications of up to 54 Mbps.
+The IEEE 802.11a standard is a wireless LAN standard, using the 5 GHz bandwidth, and provides high-speed communications of up to 54 Mbps.

-IEEE 802.11n is a wireless LAN standard, using the 2.4 or 5 GHz bandwidth, and provides high-speed communications of up to 300 Mbps^{}.
+The IEEE 802.11n draft standard is a wireless LAN standard, using the 2.4 or 5 GHz bandwidth, and provides high-speed communications of up to 144 Mbps\ on the 2.4 GHz bandwidth or up to 300 Mbps\ on the 5 GHz bandwidth.

-Actual communication speed varies depending on your access point settings and so on.
+\ Actual communication speed varies depending on your access point settings and so on.

-Your computer may employ the Intel[®] Next-Gen Wireless-N technology^{} compliant with the IEEE 802.11a/b/g standard and the draft form of the IEEE 802.11n standard.
-The computer with the Intel[®] Next-Gen Wireless-N technology can connect only to an access point that supports the "Connect with Intel[®] Centrino[®] program, using the draft form of the IEEE 802.11n standard.
+Your computer may employ the Intel® Next-Gen Wireless-N technology\ compliant with the IEEE 802.11a/b/g standard and the IEEE 802.11n draft standard.

+\ Employed only on models that support the IEEE 802.11n draft standard.